juanjoseamaker/collaborative-drawing/README.md

 ## TODO

-* Undo button
+* Undo button DONE
-* Be able to change the color of the lines
+* Be able to change the color of the lines DONE
 * Be able to delete a certain line